 - A seminar offered at the College of Law that satisfies the College of Law’s substantial writing requirement (the seminar can be taken at any time after the student’s first year at the College of Law);

-- An upper level professional skills course (Class of 2016, 2017, 2018: 3 credit hours/Class of 2019 and later: 6 credit hours) (this course may be taken any time after the student’s first year at the College of Law.)
-The following courses meet this requirement: Advanced Legal Research, Advanced Trial Advocacy, Advocacy in Mediation, Appellate Advocacy, Business Planning, Client Interviewing and Counseling, Civil Clinic, Criminal Clinic, Construction Practice, Entrepreneurship Clinic, Family Law Practice, Immigration Clinic, Mediation, Negotiations, Pretrial Litigation, Trial Advocacy, and Externship (if approved by the Dean).
+- An upper level professional skills course (6 credit hours required) (these courses may be taken any time after the student’s first year at the College of Law.)
+The following courses meet this requirement: Advanced Legal Research, Advanced Trial Advocacy, Advocacy in Mediation, Alternative Dispute Resolution, Appellate Advocacy, Business Planning, Client Interviewing and Counseling, Children's Justice Clinic, Civil Clinic, Criminal Clinic, Construction Practice, Entrepreneurship Clinic, Estate Planning Clinic, Estate Planning Problems, Family Mediation, Immigration Clinic, Mediation, Negotiations, Pretrial Litigation, Trial Advocacy, and Externship (if approved by the Dean).

 A student must register for all upper-level courses using the law course and class numbers unless the course will also count toward the MBA degree.
 In that situation, the student must register for the course using the “G” course numbers.